The best places to live in New York City

 Rentals in Greenpoint are some of the most affordable in the city and apartments are quite spacious.
 There are many parks and facilities here that are geared towards those with children.
 Young, single expats living in the area are sure to enjoy its music venues, bars and restaurants.

-►For more on buying and renting property in New York, see Accommodation in New York City
+►For more on finding a home in New York, see Accommodation in New York City

 Photo credits: Little Italy by Nicolas Hoizey; Times Square by Andrae Ricketts; Upper East Side by Meredith Owens; Brooklyn by Miltiadis Fragkidis.
 All sourced from Unsplash.